microsoft/Qcodes/README.md

 ## Install

-### PyPy
+### PyPi
-PyPy is the fastest way to install QCoDeS, will be avaiable once out of beta/private.
+PyPi is the fastest way to install QCoDeS, will be avaiable once out of beta/private.

 ### Developer